tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/备份与回档_intl_en.md

 ### Can I download or restore backup files that exceed the retention period?
 Expired backup sets will be automatically deleted and cannot be downloaded or restored.
-- We recommend you configure a reasonable backup retention period based on your business needs or download the backup files in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver).
+- We recommend that you configure a backup retention period based on business needs or download the backup files locally in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver).
-- You can also manually back up the instance data in the console, and manual backup files will be retained permanently.
+- You can also manually back up instance data in the console.
+Manual backups will be retained permanently.
 >?Manual backups will also take up the backup space.
-We recommend you plan the usage of the backup space appropriately to reduce costs.
+We recommend that you plan the usage of the backup space appropriately to reduce costs.

 [](id:YGLSLXZ)
 ### Can I download the backup files of an isolated instance?
 Yes.
-- A pay-as-you-go instance will be isolated into the recycle bin 24 hours after expiration.
+- A pay-as-you-go instance will be isolated and moved into the recycle bin 24 hours after expiration.
 At this time, rollback and manual backup will be prohibited, but automatic backup can still be downloaded by clicking **More** in the **Operation** column of the instance.
 Excessive backup space of the instance will continue to be billed until the instance is eliminated.

 ### Will backup files still be retained after a TencentDB for SQL Server instance is deleted?
 After a TencentDB for SQL Server instance is deleted, all its backup files will be deleted automatically.
 To retain the data, back up the data first before deleting the instance.